In the Kitchen with Alessi - Bringing Back Family Meals

 Bringing Back Family Meals

 Hungry for a little cooking inspiration?
 Tune in to FYI Philly for In the Kitchen with Alessi.
-Join Gina Gannon and Natalie Filippone, MS, RD, LDN, registered dietitian with ACME Markets to learn how you can prepare tasty and healthy meals in 30 minutes or less.
-Gather your family around the table and start creating your authentic moments!
+Join Gina Gannon and Acme Market's Natalie Filippone, Registered Dietitian, to learn how you can prepare tasty and healthy meals in 30 minutes or less.

 Family meals are a key component of healthy living, but our on-the-go lifestyles often mean eating on-the-go, too.
 A regular fast food diet can lead to obesity, diabetes, high blood pressure and other serious health issues.
 One of the best ways to eat healthier and engage with family members - especially teens - is by eating together.
 If schedules are just too hectic for regular family meals, commit to at least one day a week, and build from there.
 Involve other family members in the effort - they can help pick the recipes, set the table and even help prepare the meals.
 Buon appetito!